Student Applications

 Most rights for shows are held by the following three companies:

 If you are looking at a show that is not held by one of these rightsholders, then you must check elsewhere whether amateur performance rights are available.
-If you are unsure whether the rights to your show are available, or if you have any questions, please get in touch here.
-If you are applying for any of the shows from the shortlists below you do not need to check rights as the Theatre Manager has already checked and secured them.
+If you are unsure whether the rights to your show are available, or if you have any questions, please get in touch with the Theatre Manager here.
+You only need to check that rights are available for application, you do not need to apply yourself.
+If your show is programmed, the ADC will apply for rights on your behalf.
+If you are applying for any of the shows from the Lent Tern Musical shortlist you do not need to check rights as the Theatre Manager has already checked and secured them.

 Please note that many rights agreements do not permit changes to be made to the show's script, period, setting, or characters (including their gender).
 If you wish to change these aspects within your production you will need to get in touch with the rightsholders in advance to see if this is possible.
 If you have any questions about this, please contact the Theatre Manager here.